 But the overall risk of penile cancer is very low in developed countries, such as

-- Circumcised boys and men have a lower risk for some sexually transmitted diseases.
+Circumcised boys and men have a lower risk for some sexually transmitted infections.

 This includes HIV.

 The AAP has found that the health benefits of circumcision are greater than the risks.

 But the AAP also found that these benefits are not great enough to advise that all

 newborn baby boys be circumcised.
 Parents must decide what is best for their baby.

 What are the risks of circumcision for a child?

 Circumcision has some risks.
 But the rate of problems is low.
 The most common risks

 are bleeding and infection.